shap0011/bestbuy-cloud-native-aks/README.md

 In GitHub, each of the microservice repos uses its own remote, and they are **not nested** inside the `bestbuy-cloud-native-aks` repository.
 This keeps each service independent and avoids “git inside git” problems.

+### 12.3 Repository Purpose Clarification

+This repository (**bestbuy-cloud-native-aks**) serves as the **main submission repo** for the CST8915 final project.
+It contains:

+- Kubernetes deployment manifests
+- ConfigMaps, Secrets, StatefulSets, Deployments
+- AKS cluster configuration
+- Screenshots, documentation, and the final README

+**Important:**
+This repo does **not** contain the source code for the individual microservices.

+Each microservice is intentionally kept in its **own separate GitHub repository**, following proper microservice architecture practices:

+- `product-service-L8`
+- `order-service-L8`
+- `makeline-service-L8`
+- `store-front-L8`
+- `store-admin-L8`

+The AKS manifests in this repository simply reference the Docker images that were built from those separate repos.<br/>

+This separation prevents “nested Git repos” issues and is the correct structure for microservices in Kubernetes.

 ---